This easy meatball recipe is so easy to make and come out juicy and flavorful every time. They’re perfect for appetizers, subs or on top of spaghetti!

 Sarah @IHeartNaptime

-So glad you love the meatballs Jay!
+So glad the meatballs worked out with the adjustments!

 Sarah @IHeartNaptime